zeroqoremf/ZQoreMutualFundApp-Android/README.md

 ## Usage

-* Upon launching the app, you will be presented with a Dashboard displaying a summary of mutual fund holdings.
+* Upon launching the app, you will be presented with a Dashboard displaying a summary of mutual fund holdings and a list of individual holdings.
+* Observe the loading indicator during data fetches, and potential error/empty messages if data is unavailable.
+* Refresh the data using the pull-to-refresh gesture or by tapping the floating action button.
 * Tap on any fund holding to view its detailed information on the Fund Detail screen.
 * Use the bottom navigation bar to switch between Dashboard, Portfolio, Transactions, and Menu.
 (Note: Portfolio, Transactions, and Menu currently display placeholder content).